Targeting the types of keywords your audience is searching and clicking on is the foundation of a strong organic traffic strategy.

 A “top” keyword search is very similar to a “best” keyword; not always but in most cases.

-Or you’re looking to do some financial or accounting work, you might search “example profit and loss statement” or “example tax return”
+Or if you’re looking to do some financial or accounting work, you might search “example profit and loss statement” or “example tax return”.

 Example keywords are made when people are searching to see how a particular product, service or task could be started or undertaken.

 It’s not difficult to figure out what “learn” keywords are.

 The searcher knows about a product, service or brand and is investigating what they need to learn before considering investing any further time or money.